mich1991/Nerd_Cave/README.md

 Also I am planning to add in Author Panel upon clicking delete on a post instead of redirecting to separate page it would be way better if upon clicking button bootstrap modal would popup with a confirmation.

+Add more images that would suit my 'Hero' header.
+Ideally 1 image per page.
+For blog posts featured image supposed to be a header but that would required cropping images, changing brightness and etc.

 ## Technologies Used <a name="tech-used"></a>